-It doesn't make much sense to rewrite a site and keep everything the same, so I decided on some stuffs that I want to achieve after the rewrite, they are:
+It doesn't make much sense to rewrite a site and keep everything the same, so I decided on some stuff that I want to achieve after the rewrite, they are:

-- Being able to make changes and add stuffs easily
+- Being able to make changes and add stuff easily

 - A lightweight CSS solution